eigengo/opensourcejournal/siext/article.md

 ## The art and craft of an extension

 Right, now it's time to start looking at code.
 What is our custom component going to be?
 Unfortunately there's not the time nor space to talk you through a complete message auditing scenario, one which I implemented for a client recently.
 Instead, for brevity, I'll show you a fairly simple component which offers logging of messages across multiple channels at a certain log level.
-This will be achived using a `WireTap` to send messages to a logging `DirectChannel`.
+This will be achived using a `WireTap` to send messages to a `DirectChannel`.
 Messages copied across to this channel will be handled with the SI component `LoggingHandler`.
-This handler could easily be some other SI component or even our own custom bean.
+Of course, this handler could easily be some other SI component or even our own custom bean.

 Writing an extension to Spring Integration really isn't that difficult.
 I suppose you could compare it with colouring, cutting and sticking.
 In fact, let's stay with that analogy.